15 Must-Do Hikes in Shenandoah National Park’s Central District

 It’s a beautiful forested hike with a generous reward when you reach the falls.
 Look for plenty of rocks to sit on to enjoy a snack or re-fuel before the return hike.

-In 2019, Outside magazine named this 9.4-mile loop hike among the 25 best hikes in the world.
-Not even just in Virginia or in the United States.
-The whole world.
+In 2019, Outside magazine named this 9.8-mile loop hike among the 25 best hikes in the world.
+Not even just in the United States.
+The entire world.

 The 2.9-mile out-and-back hike on the White Oak Canyon Trail to Lower Whiteoak Falls from the boundary trailhead is so beautiful, so refreshing.
 So popular, too.